realityexpander/How_to_program_from_ground_up/README.md

       - A way to return from a function in machine code
     - The "call" statement changes the program counter (PC) to point to a different location in memory
     - The "return" statement changes the program counter (PC) back to where it was before the "call" statement
+    - Programmers use the phrase "call a function" to mean "set execution of next instruction to a location in memory where a function is stored"
+    - The phrase "return from a function" to mean "set execution of next instruction to the location in memory where the function was called from"
-    - Subroutines are the basis for all "structured" programming
+    - Subroutines are the basis for all structured programming

 # Data Structures
+  - BIG IDEA - Giving Names structures to represent binary data in memory is easier for humans to deal with than hex codes.
   - "Data structures" are named concepts for common ways humans have invented to represent data, and usually predate computing.
   - They represent real world items and concepts in a way that a computer can be programmed to manipulate to solve a problem.
   - For example, a "list" is a common data structure for a series of items in a specific order.